PaNOSC-ViNYL/ase/doc/ase/optimize.rst

 masses of the atoms are not used, instead all masses are set to one.

-The MDmin algorithm exists in two flavors, one where each atom is tested and stopped individually (QuickMinAtomByAtom in the old ASE), and one where all coordinates are treated as one long vector, and all momenta are set to zero if the dotproduct between the momentum vector and force vector (both of length 3N) is zero (QuickMinAllCoordinates in the old ASE).
+The MDmin algorithm exists in two flavors, one where each atom is tested and stopped individually, and one where all coordinates are treated as one long vector, and all momenta are set to zero if the dotproduct between the momentum vector and force vector (both of length 3N) is zero.
 This module implements the latter version.

 Although the algorithm is primitive, it performs very well because it takes advantage of the physics of the problem.
 Once the system is so